IBM/cics-bundle-gradle/README.md

          }
     ```

-1. Invoke the `deployCICSBundle` task in your build to deploy the bundle to the target cicsplex and region
+1. Invoke the `deployCICSBundle` task in your build to deploy the bundle to the target cicsplex and region.

 ## Contributing